Golden Age of Mexican Cinema: Origins

-As Mexican cinema continued producing successful works, filmmakers explored other genres such as comedy, romance, and musicals.
-In 1943, the film Wild Flower brought together a creative team consisting of filmmaker Emilio Fernández, photographer Gabriel Figueroa, actor Pedro Armendariz, and actress Dolores del Río.
-The films María Candelaria (1943) and The Pearl (1947) by Fernández and his team became pivotal works.
-These films premiered at major international film festivals, giving Mexican cinema greater prestige.
-In 1946, María Candelaria won the Palme d'Or at the Cannes Film Festival.
-The Pearl became the first Spanish-language film to win a Golden Globe.
+Mexican cinema continued to produce high-quality films and began to explore other genres such as comedy, romance and musical.
+Wild Flower (1943) brought together a team comprising the filmmaker Emilio Fernández, photographer Gabriel Figueroa, actor Pedro Armendariz actress Dolores del Río.
+The films María Candelaria (1943) and The Pearl (1947) were considered pivotal works by Fernández and his team, and gave Mexican cinema enormous prestige, with their works being shown worldwide in major film festivals.
+María Candelaria was awarded in 1946 with the Golden Palm at Cannes Film Festival.
+The Pearl was the first Spanish-language film to be awarded a Golden Globe.